stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

   .. literalinclude:: code/quickstart/aspnetcore/configure.cs
       :language: csharp

+  .. note:: It's important that the Stormpath middleware is added **before** any middleware that needs to be protected, such as MVC!

 .. only:: aspnet

   .. todo::
     Add steps

+  .. note:: It's important that the Stormpath middleware is added **before** any middleware that needs to be protected, such as MVC!

 .. only:: nancy

   .. todo::
     Add steps

+  .. note:: It's important that the Stormpath middleware is added **before** any middleware that needs to be protected, such as <todo>!

 With this minimal configuration, the library will do the following:

-- Look for your Stormpath API credentials and Application URL in your local environment variables.
+- Look for Stormpath API credentials and Application URL in your local environment variables.

-- Fetch your Stormpath Application and all the data about its configuration and account stores.
+- Discover your Stormpath Application and its configuration and account stores.

-- Attach the :ref:`default_features` to your application, such as the login page and registration page.
+- Attach the :ref:`default_features` to your application, such as the login and registration routes.

 That's it, you're ready to go!
 Compile and run your project, and try navigating to these URLs: